wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/voicemails.rst

 order
-   Sort the list using a field (e.g. "number").
-Allowed fields: name, number, context, email, language, timezone.
+   Sort the list using a column (e.g. "number").
+Columns allowed: name, number, context, email, language, timezone.

 direction
     'asc' or 'desc'.
 Sort list in ascending (asc) or descending (desc) order

 limit
-    total number of voicemails to show in the list
+    total number of voicemails to show in the list.
+Must be a positive integer

 skip
-    number of voicemails to skip over before starting the list
+    number of voicemails to skip over before starting the list.
+Must be a positive integer

 search
     Search voicemails.
 Only voicemails with a field containing the search term